bitpay/cordova-plugin-qrscanner/readme.md

 - **light** – we are not aware of any devices for the `browser` platform which have a "light" (aka. "torch") – should a device like this be produced, and if [this spec](http://w3c.github.io/mediacapture-image/#filllightmode) is [implemented by Chromium](https://bugs.chromium.org/p/chromium/issues/detail?id=485972), this plugin will attempt to support it.

 The browser implementation of this plugin is designed to abstract these platform differences very thoroughly.
 It's recommended that you focus your development efforts on implementing this plugin well for one of the mobile platform, and the browser platform implementation will degrade gracefully from there.

-## Android

-Before testing with Android, please install [Java Development Kit (JDK) 8](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html), [Android Studio](https://developer.android.com/studio/index.html), and the SDK packages for whatever [API level](https://developer.android.com/guide/topics/manifest/uses-sdk-element.html#ApiLevels) you wish to target.

-Cordova's CLI tools require some environment variables to be set in order to function correctly.
-The CLI will attempt to set these variables for you, but in certain cases you may need to set them manually.
-Please refer to [Cordova's Android Platform Guide](https://cordova.apache.org/docs/en/latest/guide/platforms/android/index.html) for more information.

-Please make sure you have Gradle updated.
-If you get an error stating "Gradle Version 2.10 is required", ensure you selected `Use default Gradle wrapper` when Android Studio started up.
-Then edit the `Project/gradle/wrapper/gradle-wrapper.properties` file and change the distributionUrl line to `distributionUrl=http\://services.gradle.org/distributions/gradle-2.10-all.zip`.

-Open the SDK manager in Android Studio and make sure you have latest Google Play Services SDK Tool installed.

-When calling pausePreview() with the flash on the camera preview will pause and the flash will switch off.
-Call resumePreview() to resume the camera preview and activate the flash.

 ### Video Preview DOM Element